nemi-fi/mezcal/README.md

 ### contracts and circuits

 - [x] split contract into a generic rollup and ERC20 specific
+  - [ ] extract PoolGeneric storage into a struct
 - [ ] join ValueNotes
 - [ ] negative tests
 - [ ] use bignumber for amounts